anacidre/AngularWorkshop/Step 2: Build your first component.md

 ```

-Add a background colour, an anagular material theme and the Google Fonts that we will be using to the app in app/styles.css.
+Add a background colour, an angular material theme and the Google Fonts that we will be using to the app in app/styles.css.
 We are also going to prepare the app for the footer:
 ```
 @import '~@angular/material/prebuilt-themes/pink-bluegrey.css';
 @import url('https://fonts.googleapis.com/css?family=Pacifico');